jaytee-padilla/advice-generator-app/README.md

 ```

 - I can't use CSS animation properties on flexbox properties (e.g. `justify-content: space-evenly`), but can use it on the `flex-growth` related properties (e.g. `flex-grow`, `flex-shrink`, `flex-basis`, and the shorthand `flex`)

+# Frontend Mentor - Advice generator app solution

+This is a solution to the [Advice Generator App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).